ebardelli/website/content/posts/2025-01-10-geospatial-analysis-in-duckdb.md

 LOAD spatial;
 ```

 You only need to install it once.
-After that, `LOAD` is enough to activate `spatial` within the current DuckDB process.[^2]
+After that, `LOAD` is enough to activate `spatial` within the current DuckDB process.[^3]

+[^3]: DuckDB comes with both [core extensions](https://duckdb.org/docs/current/core_extensions/overview#default-extensions) and [community extensions](https://duckdb.org/community_extensions/list_of_extensions).
+These extensions add functionality that isn't part of the core DuckDB program.

 ### Loading the Data